ejtaal/mr/README.rst

     - LA: Lisan al-'Arab, by Ibn Manzur
     - MAR: Marbawi: Arabic - Malaysian dictionary
-    - IMN: Indonesia: Kamus Al-Munawwir, Arab-Indonesia Terlengkap, oleh KH.
+    - IMN: Indonesian: Kamus Al-Munawwir, Arab-Indonesia Terlengkap, oleh KH.
 Ahmad Warson Munawwir
     - KAZ: Kazimirski, French Dictionnaire Arabe-Francais
     - UQQ: Urdu Qamoos Alfaaz al-Quran: A translation of Vocabulary Of The Holy Quran by Dr Abdullah Abbas Nadwi
     - ULQ: Lughaat ul Qur'an by GA Parwez
     - UQA: Qaamoos alfaaz o Istelehaat e Qur'an
+    - UQQ: Lughat al Quran, an urdu translation of AAN: Vocabulary of the Holy Quran.
     - MAW: al-Mawrid 7th edtion.
-    - LQN: Lughat al Quran, an urdu translation of AAN: Vocabulary of the Holy Quran.
+    - LQN: LQN: Lughaat ul-Quran by Abdur Rasheed Noumani (Urdu)

-    The website is now split up in two components, one for root based dictionaries (formerly known as Arabic Almanac) and one for dictionaries that are arranged alphabetically.
+    The website is now split up in two parts, one dedicated to root based dictionaries (formerly known as Arabic Almanac) and one for dictionaries that are arranged alphabetically.
 You can find them here:

     - Root based (Hans Wehr, Lanes Lexicon, etc): `http://ejtaal.net/aa <http://ejtaal.net/aa>`_
     - Alphabetical (al-Mawrid, etc) `http://ejtaal.net/mr <http://ejtaal.net/mr>`_

     The new version now has an improved settings screen, which allows better book re-ordering when using the site on mobile devices.
-You can now also skip to the next or previous page using a swiping action of the finger on mobile and tablet browsers.
+You can now also skip to the next or previous page using a swiping action on mobile and tablet browsers as you do in many other apps.

 What is the Mawrid Reader